snrnats/doc-centre/docfx_project/pro/api/shipments/allocating_with_a_specific_carrier_service.md

 ---

 > [!NOTE]
->  For full reference information on the **Allocate With Carrier Service** endpoint, see LINK HERE
+>  For full reference information on the **Allocate With Carrier Service** endpoint, see the Shipments data contract

 ## Next Steps